top of page

 The North Atlantic Wind to Hydrogen Project is the first Project planned for construction within the Hub.

-• As North Atlantic advances its business for the future, the company is focused on strategic growth to deliver innovative and green energy solutions aligned with global demand for renewable energy.
+• As North Atlantic advances its business for the future, the company is focused on strategic growth to deliver innovative and green energy solutions aligned with global demand for renewable energy, while continuing to provide energy to the province.
 North Atlantic is aiming to:

 • Produce green hydrogen projects which could lead to substantial CO2 reductions.